rakib-ruet-13/Supervised_Fake_Review_Detection/README.md

-# Fake Review Detection using Supervised Machine Learning
+# A Supervised Machine Learning Approach to Detect Fake Online Reviews

 This repository contains the implementation of a supervised machine learning framework to detect fake online hotel reviews.
 Our goal is to identify deceptive (fake) reviews using content-based features and classify them using traditional ML algorithms.